3 Key Steps To Starting A Diversity And Inclusion Program In The Workplace

 Why Diversity is Important in the Workplace

-According to The Society From Human Resource Management (SHRM) organizations implement diversity programs because they:
+According to The Society Of Human Resource Management (SHRM), organizations implement diversity programs because they:

-• View diversity as an important value (the right thing to do)
+• View diversity as an essential value (the right thing to do)

 • Seek to discover what a broader range of backgrounds and skill sets can bring to the table